A Full Evening of Entertainment

 If I were to have made the scheduled announcement for (the bridal party to please join the wedding couple on the dance floor) chances would be good that there would have been little compliance from the bridal party “a failed announcement”.

-It is dangerous for a master of ceremonies to make an announcement and it not happen.
+It is dangerous for a Master of Ceremonies to make an announcement and it not happen.
 In an ideal world, the MC makes an announcement and it happens and guests see it happen.
 The MC is then credible with that audience.

 The fastest way to lose control of an audience is to make an announcement and it not happen.
 This is especially important at the beginning of a wedding reception during the grand entrance.
-A failed announcement would make the MC and the wedding couple (who are exposed all alone on the dance floor) look bad.

 Here is What Happened